“Some people are larger than life. Hitler is larger than death.”

-Without a doubt one of the most pervasive, and persistent, conspiracy theories to have come out of the Second World War is that Nazi leader, Adolf Hitler, escaped to Argentina in 1945 – somehow evading capture, to live out the rest of his years in peaceful obscurity.
+Without a doubt one of the most pervasive, and persistent, conspiracy theories to have come out of the Second World War is that Nazi leader, Adolf Hitler, escaped to Argentina in 1945 – somehow evading capture, to live out the rest of his years in South American exile.

-An incredible disappearing act, if true – perhaps the greatest magic trick of the 20th century – the ultimate cold case.
+An incredible disappearing act, if true – perhaps the greatest magic trick of the 20th century – to some, the ultimate cold case.

 Could there be some legitimacy to the tale?
 Contrary to the more conventionally held conclusion – agreed upon by the vast majority of historians – that Hitler spent his final days cloistered inside a concrete reinforced bunker, before perishing at his own hand alongside his wife, Eva, as Soviet troops descended on the Nazi capital.

 No doubt many may truly consider it possible.
 Some of those who reference it undoubtedly also view it as simply fodder for a cheap laugh.
-Providing the kind of mediocre satisfaction of school yard gossip.
+Providing the same kind of mediocre satisfaction as school yard gossip.

 Suggestions of Hitler’s intrepid escape can elucidate a sly chuckle and inside joke glance, while remaining satisfyingly provocative and obtuse.

 What we can say then before venturing deep into the detective work is this: If Hitler did abscond with his newly minted wife in tow, his flight did not lead to an extension of the war.
 It did not lead to further bloodshed or the rise of the 4th Reich.
 It did not facilitate further genocide and planetary misfortune.